Georgetown-University-Libraries/testManifests/PITCHME.md

 - Use IIIF for future digitized assets
 - Use IIIF for existing digitized assets
   - Would re-digitization be needed?
-- Decison: Focus on Hiearchical Collections and Images Benefitting from Higher Resolution
+- Decision: Focus on Hiearchical Collections and Images Benefitting from Higher Resolution <!-- .element: class="red"-->
   - Selected on a Case-by-case basis